Pride Pride Pride

 Pot Luck webseries Season two

 Pot Luck, a kiwi lesbian TV webseries Season two launched on 10th December 2017.
-Both series 1 and series 2 are available on youtube
+Both series 1

-Lil O'Brien.
 So no one told you life was gonna be this GAY - interview with Lil O'Brien

 An interview with Lil O'Brien, author of Not that I'd kiss a girl, an account of her experience growing up lesbian in New Zealand.
 The interview is a long read but excellent - as is the book which is available at LILAC library in Wellington and all good public libraries and book shops.

-PrideNZ audio archive
+PrideNZ audio and digital archive

 PrideNZ.com is a community website exploring the voices and opinions of Aotearoa New Zealand's rainbow communities through over 600 audio recordings of interviews and of local LGBTI events.
 Plus there are transcripts, images and video available - some historically important such as Parliamentay debates.
 More recordings are added regularly.